-32.1 The University's degrees and other academic awards are given in recognition of a student's personal achievement.
+- 31.1 The University's degrees and other academic awards are given in recognition of a student's personal achievement.
 All work submitted by students for assessment is accepted on the understanding that it is the student's own effort.

-32.2 Plagiarism is defined as the submission or presentation of work, in any form, which is not one's own, without acknowledgement of the sources.
+- 31.2 Plagiarism is defined as the submission or presentation of work, in any form, which is not one's own, without acknowledgement of the sources.
 Special cases of plagiarism can also arise from one student copying another student's work or from inappropriate collaboration.

-32.3 The incorporation of material without formal and proper acknowledgement (even with no deliberate intent to cheat) can constitute plagiarism.
-Work may be considered to be plagiarised if it consists of:
+- 31.3 The incorporation of material without formal and proper acknowledgement (even with no deliberate intent to cheat) can constitute plagiarism.
+Work may be considered to be plagiarised if it consists of

 - a direct quotation;

-- a close paraphrase;
+- · a close paraphrase;

 - an unacknowledged summary of a source;

 - direct copying or transcription.

 With regard to essays, reports and dissertations, the rule is: if information or ideas are obtained from any source, that source must be acknowledged according to the appropriate convention in that discipline; and any direct quotation must be placed in quotation marks and the source cited immediately.
 Any failure to acknowledge adequately or to cite properly other sources in submitted work is plagiarism.
+Under examination conditions, material learnt by rote or close paraphrase will be expected to follow the usual rules of reference citation otherwise it will be considered as plagiarism.
+Departments should provide guidance on other appropriate use of references in examination conditions.

-32.4 Plagiarism is considered to be an act of fraudulence and an offence against University discipline.
+31.4 Plagiarism is considered to be an act of fraudulence and an offence against University discipline.
 Alleged plagiarism, at whatever stage of a student's studies, whether before or after graduation, will be investigated and dealt with appropriately by the University.